U.S. State Department

 What It Taught Me

-That the people closest to the problem are usually closest to the solution — but they're rarely in the room where the decisions get made.
+There's a hidden market of exceptional workers, and all it takes is a bit of intentionality and outside-the-box thinking to unlock it.
+Many of the people who look like a risk on paper — because of what they've had to experience — are more humble, more loyal, and more eager to learn and grow than the candidates everyone else is competing for.
+The people closest to the problem are usually closest to the solution, but they're rarely in the room where decisions get made.
 The most impactful thing a leader can do is build a bridge between those two worlds.
 That's what operationalizing your why really looks like at scale.

 ← Back to Enlightened Minds